Canon 4000D vs Leica TL2

 |Leica TL« »||Y||stereo||mono||-||-||micro||2.0||Y||-||-||Leica TL|

-Both the 4000D and the TL2 are recent models that feature in their makers' current product line-up.
+Both the 4000D and the TL2 are recent models that are part of the current product line-up.
 The TL2 replaced the earlier Leica TL, while the 4000D does not have a direct predecessor.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Leica websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 4000D or the Leica TL2 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 4000D: